codepath/android_guides/Configuring-a-Parse-Server.md

     * Set `APP_ID` for the app identifier.
 If you do not set one, the default is set as `myAppId` (see [the source code](https://github.com/ParsePlatform/parse-server-example/blob/master/index.js#L14-L18)).
     * Verify the MONGOLAB_URI has been added.
 It should be there if the MongoDB add-on was added.
     * Set `PARSE_MOUNT` to be '/`.
 This enables the Parse Client SDK's to be able to connect correctly.
+    * Set `CLIENT_KEY` to be your client key.
+You will use this info later for the Client SDK setup.
 7. Deploy the Heroku app.
 The app should be hosted at `https://<app name>.herokuapp.com`.

 The important file to review for the Parse server example is [here](https://github.com/ParsePlatform/parse-server-example/blob/master/index.js).
 You can see that it takes a few environment variables to run.